rmoralespp/jsonl/README.md

 ### Usage

 #####  dumps
-Serialize an iterable into a JSON Lines formatted string.
+Serialize an iterable into a jsonlines formatted string.

 ```
 dumps(iterable, **kwargs)